April 30, 2020

 A Good Safe

 Probably the best option in home improvised document storage, a good safe is going to be the hardest option for someone to crack.
 You should probably consider a combination lock over a key, as those can be picked, but use what you’ve got.
-Safes especially benefit from being kept out of sight, and can be easier to accomodate for that then a full on file cabinet.
+Safes especially benefit from being kept out of sight, and can be easier to accommodate for that then a full on file cabinet.
 Space may be an issue if you have only a small safe and a large amount of documents to store, choose the most sensitive for the safe and keep the rest in another secure spot.

 Remembering To Shred Later